 - Structures and Buildings Allowance on qualifying non-residential structures at 3% straight-line under CAA 2001 Part 2A (commercial only; residential excluded).

 - Land Remediation Relief on qualifying expenditure cleaning contamination on previously-industrial plots, at 150% deduction (or 50% additional relief above the 100% baseline) under CTA 2009 Part 14.
-This is a CT-side mechanic for corporate landlords; specialist advice is required.
+This is a CT-side mechanic for corporate landlords, so take specialist advice before you rely on it.

 Cardiff's student catchment in Plasnewydd, Cathays, and Roath drives rental demand, particularly for HMO and student-let stock.
-The Welsh regulatory layer is denser than Plymouth's: Rent Smart Wales mandatory registration and licensing, Cardiff Council's Article 4 directions on C4 to C3 conversions in the student wards, and the Welsh second-home premium ceiling.
+The Welsh regulatory layer is denser than Plymouth's: Rent Smart Wales mandatory registration and licensing, Cardiff Council's Article 4 directions on C4 to C3 conversions in the student wards, and the higher Welsh second-home premium ceiling all sit on top of the deal.

-Welsh Government investment incentives, including grants for energy-efficiency retrofits, may be available; current schemes should be verified at gov.wales before assumed in the modelling.
-EPC C 2030 is not yet enacted in either jurisdiction; verify the regulatory state at write rather than assuming the English EPC reform applies to Welsh property.
+Welsh Government incentives, including grants for energy-efficiency retrofits, may be open to you; check the current schemes at gov.wales before you build them into the numbers.
+EPC C 2030 is not yet enacted in either jurisdiction, so confirm the live position rather than assuming the English EPC reform reaches your Welsh property.

 Year 1 cash on purchase.